 [Regulation 30 amended in Gazette 10 Mar 2015 p.
 837.]

-31. Modifying gas contracts — system use gas
+31. Modifying gas contracts: system use gas

 (1) Each gas contract under which a person is required to supply system use gas to the operator of the pipeline is modified so that the person cannot be required to supply more system use gas to meet the requirements of the operator arising from gas that does not comply with the reference specification for the pipeline flowing into the pipeline.